particle-iot/docs/src/content/reference/discontinued/software/firmware-core.md

 - Parity: none
 - Stop Bits: 1

-On **macOS (OS X) and Linux** systems, you can access the serial port through the terminal.
+On **Mac OS (OS X) and Linux** systems, you can access the serial port through the terminal.

-For macOS, open the terminal and type:
+For Mac OS, open the terminal and type:

 ```screen /dev/tty.u```